Dua Lipa Sparks Controversy By Launching ‘Accessible’ Clothing Line That Doesn’t Carry Sizes Above 16

 Singer Dua Lipa announced an exciting, accessible clothing line recently.
-However, the new fashions sparked controversy because they only go up to size 16.
+However, the new fashion line sparked controversy because they only go up to size 16.

 According to a report from The Independent, the Dua Lipa plans to debut a clothing line she’s collaborating on with H&M brand /Nyden.
 The styles are slated to hit stores in the fall.